ethelbertdickson/openskyangular/README.md

 # Opensky

 Angular app to fetch flight details from opensky api and display on the page.
 This project covers:
 1. Authentication
+2. Login Form validation
-2. Service for fetching the flight data
+3. Service for fetching the flight data
-3. Routing
+4. Routing
-4. Route Protection
+5. Route Protection
-5. Not-Found Page
+6. Not-Found Page
-6. Search
+7. Search

 INSTALLATION GUIDE: